dtrelogan/react-formstate/docs/validationWiring.md

 }
 ```

-you may have noticed that fsValidate functions can return either an 'fsv' object or a string.
+You may have noticed that fsValidate functions can return either an 'fsv' object or a string.

-enjoy!
+Enjoy!

 ### asynchronous validation

-all validation functions documented in this section are intended to be callbacks for the framework generated event handler. they should be *synchronous*. asynchronous validation should instead override the event handler. an example is provided [here](/docs/asyncExample.md)
+All validation functions documented in this section are intended to be callbacks for the framework generated event handler.
+They should be *synchronous*.
+Asynchronous validation should instead override the event handler.
+An example is provided [here](/docs/asyncExample.md)